KLIEBHAN/tts-chrome-extension/README.md

 - **Download Option**: Save the generated audio as a MP3 file for offline listening.
 - Efficient processing of text of any length in a single API call.
 - **Tooltips**: Helpful tooltips for all control buttons.
+- **Modern UI**: Utilizes Tailwind CSS for a sleek and responsive design.

 ## Installation